GrzegorzManiak/PY-RTMP-NODE/README.md

 #### User relaying (Only for Normal Relay Nodes)
-If the node is a normal relay node, it will also relay the stream to the end user, this is done by the NGINX-RTMP server, it will take the stream and relay it to the end user, with the user of FFMPEG DASH and HLS transcoding.
+If the node is a normal relay node, it will also relay the stream to the end user, this is done by the NGINX-RTMP server, it will take the stream and relay it to the end user.

-When a user connects to the node, it will check its incoming streams to check if a stream is being broadcasted to this node, if it is, it will begin the process of transcoding the stream and relaying it to the user (If it has not already started transcoding the stream for other users).
+When a user connects to the node, it will check its incoming streams to check if the stream is being broadcasted to this node, if it is, it will begin the process of transcoding the stream and relaying it to the user (If it has not already started transcoding the stream for other users).